unageek/graphest/README.md

 **Graphest** is a graphing calculator that can faithfully plot arbitrary mathematical relations.

+To get started, [download the app](https://github.com/unageek/graphest/releases) (available for macOS and Windows), and try plotting some of the [example relations](Examples.md).

 <img align="right" width="456" alt="Cover image" src="docs/cover.png">

 ## Features